bartTC/django-markup/README.rst

 This app is a generic way to provide filters that convert text into html.

-The documentation is available with this package in the ``docs/`` folder or online under this url: http://readthedocs.org/docs/django-markup/en/latest/
+The documentation is available at http://packages.python.org/django-markup/

 Changelog
 =========